 – S.N.
 Goenka quoting Gautama Buddha

-I have done Vipassanā meditation courses taught by S.N.
-Goenka in the tradition of Sayagyi U Ba Khin at his centers in Igatpuri (Maharashtra), Jaipur (Rajasthan) and Alur (Karnataka).
-More information about the centers (including international ones) and course dates can be found here.
+I have attended Vipassanā meditation retreats taught by S.N.
+Goenka in the tradition of Sayagyi U Ba Khin at the meditation centers in Igatpuri (Maharashtra), Jaipur (Rajasthan), and Alur (Karnataka).
+More information about the centers (in India and abroad) and future course dates can be found here.

-There’s a well-thought-out schedule that is to be followed by all participants of the course (including waking up at 4 AM, following the meditation schedule and rules, and the set meal routines), all of which have a certain logic behind them (and also appear harder to follow than they really are).
-More about the Code of Discipline during the course here.
+A strict schedule is followed by all participants of the course, including waking up at 4 AM, complying with the given meditation schedule and rules, and the set meal routines.
+Each of these rules has a purpose behind it and is not arbitrary (they also sound harder than they are).
+Read the Code of Discipline here.

-The instructions and ‘Dhamma Talks’ at all the centers are through audio and video recordings of S.N.
-Goenka, and so, the quality of the course is uniform across centers (there are Teaching Assistants for clarifications and guidance if needed, although I personally found the recordings more than sufficient).
-The infrastructural facilities may vary based on the location.
+The meditation technique instructions and daily ‘Dhamma Talks’ at all the meditation centers are through audio and video recordings of S.N.
+Goenka, therefore, the quality of the course is uniform across the centers.
+There are Teaching Assistants to clarify doubts, though I personally found the recordings sufficient to understand the technique.

-All Vipassanā centers set up by S.N.
+The Vipassanā centers set up by S.N.
 Goenka are extremely basic (but comfortable) so don’t expect a fancy ashram.
-The idea is to retain focus on the practice and not attract/distract participants with aesthetics or spend money on unnecessary infrastructure.
+The infrastructural facilities vary by location and the idea is to retain focus on the practice and not attract/distract participants with aesthetics or spend money on unnecessary beautification.

-My first foray into Buddhism was actually some brilliant books I read that changed my perception about the religion (which can appear very complicated and overwhelming at the onset, depending on the traditions you’re exposed to) and also piqued my interest about its practical application in life.
+My foray into Buddhism was through some brilliant books I read over the years.
+They changed my perception of Buddhism (which can appear very complicated and overwhelming at the onset, depending on the traditions you’re exposed to) and also piqued my interest in its practical application.

-I’m sharing a few recommendations below, although this list is by no means comprehensive and only gives a taste of the core principles.
+I’m sharing a few recommendations below, although this is not an exhaustive list.
 I’ve deliberately listed books that vary in style and content as different articulations work for different people.

-Do note that reading about Buddhism and Mindfulness comes nowhere close to experiencing the theory in practice (which is the actual work, and hard) so I would highly recommend attending a 10-day introductory Vipassanā course first, before delving into literature.
+Do note that reading about Buddhism and mindfulness doesn’t compare to experiencing the theory in practice (which is the actual work and is hard to do!) so I would highly recommend attending an introductory Vipassanā course before delving into literature.

 - What Makes You Not A Buddhist by Dzongsar Jamyang Khyentse Rinpoche